-Standard 2: Resources and Capacity
+Standard 2: Governance, Resources, and Capacity

 Periodic Review of Accredited Institutions

 NWCCU accrediting procedures necessarily include periodic review of accredited institutions, both for their benefit and to ensure fulfillment of the accrediting Commission’s accountability function.
-(For additional details, see NWCCU, General Policy B-2).